RC2427/ECSU/README.md

    ii) In keycloak console setup your proper password requirements

-**Note:** New users are approved via App's User Management have default password - ChangeIt123, and will be prompted to updated on thier first login (this will chnage in future releases)
+**Note:** New users are approved via App's User Management dashboard and have the default password - ChangeIt123.
+User's will be prompted to update thier password on the first login (this will chnage in future releases)

 ## 🔧 Mandatory: Configure SMTP for Email Functionality